electrode-io/fynpo/packages/fyn/README.md

 ## Enhanced Local Modules Development

+- Have you ever need to set a breakpoint in a module within `node_modules`?

+- Maybe you need to make some changes in some code in `node_modules` and test, but then you have to copy them out if you want to keep your changes.

+With `fyn`, it comes with features specifically designed to make your "debugging" `node_modules` easier.

+### `fyn` Local Linking Install

 What is this?
 Think `npm link`, but better. `fyn` subjects local packages to the same dependency resolution logic as those from the npm registry.
 Then you can test changes to any module locally as if they were published.

 To enable, use the path to your local modules as semver in your package.json, or you can use the `fyn add` command.